waitinfuture/emapreduce/intl.en-US/User Guide/OSS ACL.md

         }
         ```

-6. Click **User Management** at the left of [Alibaba Cloud RAM Management console](https://ram.console.aliyun.com/?spm=5176.6660585.774526198.1.2yNQJH#/policy/list/system).
+6. Click **Users**.
-7. Find out the sub-account item which the policy is given to and click the right **Management** button to enter the user management page.
+7. Find out the sub-account item which the policy is given to and click the **Manage** button.
-8. Click **User Authorization Policy** at the left of page.
+8. In the left-side navigation pane, click **User Authorization Policy**.
-9. Click **Edit Authorization Policy** at the upper right to enter the authorization policy page.
+9. In the upper-right corner, click **Edit Authorization Policy**.
-10. Select and add authorization policy.
+10. Select and add authorization policies.
-11. Click **Confirm** to complete the policy authorization of sub-account.
+11. Click **OK** to complete the policy authorization of the sub-account.
-12. Click **User Details** at the left of user management page to enter the user details page of sub-account.
+12. In the upper-right corner, click **User Details** to enter the user details page of the sub-account.
-13. Click **Start Console Logon** in the Web console logon management bar to start up the authorization of sub-account logon console.
+13. Click **Start Console Logon** in the Web console logon management bar to start up the authorization of the sub-account logon console.

 ## Complete and use {#section_dcf_jpl_z2b .section}